 After you’ve ovulated: “Firstly, as levels of the sex hormone progesterone rise, they influence the amount of a fluid-regulating hormone called aldosterone.
 If your diet is quite high in salt, this can tip you over into retaining fluid.
 Leaving you bloated and tired.”

 Just before your bleed: “You may feel extra-tired, as levels of the sex hormone oestrogen fall.
-Inspiring yourself to rush out and exercise may be tricky at this point, and less exercise may mean more poundage (especially if you are consoling yourself with a packet of comforting biscuits).”
+Inspiring yourself to rush out and exercise may be tricky at this point, and less exercise may mean more poundage (especially if you are consoling yourself with a packet of comforting yet unhealthy biscuits).”

 Start of your bleed: “You may feel a little more bloated or distended as your womb is now engorged with blood.
 This is in anticipation of the implantation of a fertilised egg, which is great if you want to get pregnant, but not if you’re working on maintaining a streamlined silhouette.
 The good news is, this isn’t weight gain and it isn’t permanent – things are about to shift.”